by Google

 I have very few hobbies, almost none.
 My hobby is my job, and I realize that's not quite right.
 I started working out, so sometimes some yoga, fitness, Netflix...but most of the time when I'm not working, I spend with my husband.

 We go to the gym together.
 By doing these collaborations together, we record, at the same time, we also have very closely connected businesses, that I am a member of the supervisory board in his business and I help him.
 Puneet, on the other hand, helps me with Sexual Education by DJing for us at events or being in some videos and so on.
-We are united by common ambition and purposefulness, that's why we like to talk about our businesses and ideas, where we want to take it, and that's such a bonding activity for us.
+We are united by common ambition and purposefulness, which is why we like to talk about our businesses and ideas, where we want to take it, and that is such a bonding activity for us.
 And Netflix, classic.

 What are you planning for the future?
 Also regarding Sexual Education personally.